FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 than PDU volumes, i am convinced we could reach a point where matrix.org and the other servers that disabled presence for performance concerns can flip it back on.

-The last big change is to introduce a totem pole mechanism for presence where sates have ranks.
+The last big change is to introduce a totem pole mechanism for presence, whereby presence sates are ranked.
 This means that for example if your laptop is online and reports presence as the `online` state.
 And then you also open your desktop where you report as `offline` explicitly your desktop gets ignored.